Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

-The story about two family/factions and their radically different postures about how to deal with the undead really triggers discussion and debate.
+The story about two families/factions and their radically different postures about how to deal with the undead really triggers discussion and debate.
 This is an entertaining existentialist western with some dark moments.

 In many ways, Survival of the Dead was the perfect final Romero movie.
-The acceptance of the zombie as part of the everyday life was a narrative trope that obsessed him since the mid-80s, and this film is the one that perhaps best modeled the debate about it.
+The acceptance of the zombie as part of everyday life was a narrative trope that obsessed him since the mid-80s, and this zombie horror film is the one that perhaps best modeled the debate about it.